pgbackrest/pgbackrest/README.md

 * Fixed broken checksums and now they work with normal and resumed backups.
 Finally realized that checksums and checksum deltas should be functionally separated and this simplied a number of things.
 Issue #28 has been created for checksum deltas.

+* Fixed an issue where a backup could be resumed from an aborted backup that didn't have the same type and prior backup.

 * More comprehensive backup unit tests.

 ### v0.30: core restructuring and unit tests